 Spices come in many different forms.
 Each form has a different purpose of use and renders different taste to the dish.

 The purpose of this post is not to confuse you further with the forms and use, you can read my Stepwise beginners guide to using spices for cooking Indian food to help you understand better.

 For many, cooking with spices can be rather confusing and overwhelming.
 This either makes them buy a lot and not know what to do with them or not buy at all and play it safe.

-You can also use the commonly used spices for adding additional flavour to your pies, stews, broths, soups, marinades and many more.
-This post on the best spice combinations will give you ideas on how to reuse your spices to make different meals.
+This post on the best spice combinations will give you ideas on how to reuse your spices and pair it with other ingredients to make different meals.

 Take a print out of this list and pin it on your fridge for a quick go-to spices list.

-A Selective Indian Spices List and Its Use
+Most Popular Indian Spices List with Pictures and Their Use